TauhidJ/RegistrationChatBot/README.md

 - **Export data**
   After completing the registration, all collected data can be exported to a JSON file for easy storage and processing.

-- **Interactive interface**
+- **Interactive mobile-style interface**
-  Uses buttons and input fields to guide the user through the registration steps.
+  The chatbot UI is fixed to a **mobile view layout** for a realistic chatbot experience on both desktop and mobile browsers.

 ## How it Works

 1. User starts the chatbot and answers questions in sequence.
 2. User input is validated based on type and format.
 3. Program and gear options are fetched dynamically from APIs.
-4. Users can select multiple gear items with attributes.
+4. Users can select **multiple gear items** with attributes (size and color).
 5. At the end, all answers are compiled into a JSON object.
 6. User can export the JSON data using the "Export JSON" button.